JcaPetri/Apollo-System-MySql/README.md

 Structure are as follows:
 	Used to create the main elements
 		SysBaseElements_Tbl	--> Contains the diccionary of all system elements of the Microservice.
+  	SysBaseElementOthersFiels_Tbl	--> Contains the optional fields/columns of the data elements.
 		SysBaseElementLanguages_Tbl	--> Contains the meaning of the diccionary in other languages.
 		SysBaseElementComments_Tbl	--> Contains one or more comments/details/explains of each record of the diccionary.
+		SysBaseElementKafka_Tbl	--> Contains the relation between the BaseElements and the Kafka Topics, to make updated all the microservices.
 	Used to create multiples tables
 		SysRootElements_Tli	--> This is a List Table that contains the other element of the system.
 Enable the IDNum element to a Microservice and BusinessUnit.
 	Used to create the software structure